The Collection of Printed Books and Periodicals

 Visual Resources is made up of tens of thousands of photographs in the Decorative Arts Photographic Collection (DAPC) and the Photographic Index of American Art and Design (PIAAD).

 DAPC is a unique research resource of photographs of decorative arts objects made and used in America prior to 1920 and now located in public and private collections throughout the United States and England.
 DAPC documents the work of individual craftsmen, workshops, and manufactories.
 Images of furniture and silver are particular strengths.
 Indexes in the collection provide basic biographical and bibliographical information on craft workers compiled from newspaper advertisements, city directories, and major secondary sources.
+Winterthur’s Boston Furniture Archive, a growing online resource on furniture produced in Boston from 1630 to 1930, has digitized relevant photographs and catalog information from DAPC.

 PIAAD is the fine arts counterpart to DAPC.
 It contains photographs of American paintings, sculpture, graphic arts, drawings, Fraktur, gravestones, and architecture.